Church (SNU)

 I am certain my dad is with me on

-this day each year”.
+”.
 The only thing is” Peter went on to say “I must not be listening to dad when picking

 my selection each year.
-Dad was

 successful with the winnings always being given to the children.
 My plan was always to give to the